 Outcome statements transform the tacit, unstructured, fuzzy ideas in people’s heads into codified, clear, measurable pieces of a project or a strategy.

-Outcome statements create create a language of agreement that everybody can then share, debate them, and confirm.
+Outcome statements create a language of agreement that everybody can share, debate, and confirm.

 “You just need to bring your brain, something to write with, something to write on, and someone to work with...”

 who are directing strategy to improve the business bottom-line, and who want to start projects confident they will finish them successfully.

 who want to do more than just finish a project “on-time and budget”, and are seeking expertise to partner with the business to deliver real value.

 who want to improve their areas and need simple-to-use methods to plan and implement the changes.